-The bill would allow taverns and licensed restaurants (R and H liquor licenses) to sell to-go drinks with some limitations.
+The proposed bill would allow taverns and licensed restaurants (R and H liquor licenses) to sell to-go drinks with some limitations.

-Last week, the Pennsylvania Senate voted 48-0 in favor of HB 327.
+On Wednesday afternoon, the Pennsylvania Senate voted 48-0 in favor of HB 327.

 State Rep. Perry Warren, who sponsored the bill, says the passage is great news for Pennsylvania restaurants suffering from the COVID-19 pandemic.